 The school has separate Acceptable Use policies for pupils, staff, governors and visitors.
 If a child 'gets lost' on the internet and views upsetting material they can click on the Hector's World dolphin panic button and alert their teacher.
 If inappropriate material is accessed, the teacher then switches off the screen (without closing the website or logging off) and reports this to the Computing Leader/Head Teacher immediately.
-The designated people (Mr Coldwell and Miss Bull) will then record these details on an E-safety log (accessible to all staff) and pass these to county.
+The designated people will then record these details on an E-safety log (accessible to all staff) and pass these to county through speaking directly to Sitts.

-Internet safety is promoted and awareness raised through discussions, DVD's produced by County and Safer Internet Day activities.
+Internet safety is promoted and awareness raised through discussions, DVD's produced by County, Safer Internet Day activities and workshops, a whole school assembly (led by the subject coordinator), assemblies led by members of senior leadership and a whole school display.

 E-safety is explored at the beginning of every Computing lesson and teaching staff ensure that its coverage is linked to lesson content.
-In addition, E-safety posters designed by the children can be found on the laptop, netbook and IPAD cases/trollies.
-Assemblies are also delivered by the senior leadership team to raise children's awareness of keeping safe on the internet.
+In addition, E-safety posters designed by the children can be found on the laptop, net book and iPad cases/trolleys.

 As a result, children are regularly reminded of the importance of being aware of possible dangers and keeping themselves safe.
 Parents are given a hard copy of our Acceptable Use policy periodically as well as having access to it on the school website.

+Parents are encouraged to either attend E-safety training events or make use of accessible resources provided by the school.